fact-project/smart_fact_crawler/README.md

  	}
 ```

-### Or one uses the single SmartFact fuctions directly:
+### Or one uses the single SmartFact functions directly:
 ```
 #!python
 import smart_fact_crawler as sfc